-An update to the Transportation Element of the San Francisco General Plan.
-The General Plan serves as the City’s guiding planning policy document and the Transportation Element is intended to guide all transportation-related planning decisions in San Francisco – thus it is vital that it be up-to-date.
+This effort represents an update to the Transportation Element of the San Francisco General Plan.
+The General Plan serves as the City’s guiding planning policy document, and the Transportation Element is intended to guide all transportation-related planning decisions in San Francisco.

 Why is this necessary?

 Building and managing complex transportation systems requires carefully coordinated planning many years in advance.
 Currently, there are many long-range transportation and land-use plans and projects – both within San Francisco and the region.
 ConnectSF will create a framework to:

 - Measure progress toward the future that will meet the needs and aspirations of our communities;